john093e/John-Emmerechts/README.md

 # 💫 About Me :
-Hi 👋, I'm John Emmerechts, a Software Engineer 👨‍💻
+Hi 👋, I'm John Emmerechts, a Digital Altruist 💡🌍

 🔭 I am passionate about web development, new technologies and learning things like Machine Learning 🤖